-Netball is played on a hard court or soft court with a ball that is lighter, smaller and slightly softer in construction than a basketball, and is mainly white.
-The hoops are of smaller dimension, sit at the height of 10 ft on the goal post and have no backboards.
-The court is divided into thirds which regulate where individuals in each team are allowed to move, and two semi-circular "shooting circles" at each end from within which all scoring shots must be taken.
+Netball is played on a hard court or soft court.
+The court is divided into thirds which have bearing on where individuals on each team are allowed to be, and two semi-circular "shooting circles" at each end from within which all scoring shots must be taken.